Homeschooling high school can be stressful. Here’s how to create a simple plan for homeschooling the high school years through graduation.

 In our state, there is room for 6 Electives – or classes of choice.
 When deciding what these should be, consider your child’s individuality, what makes them tick, and the direction they are headed after high school.

 My oldest son earned an Elective in Computer Science & Programming.
 Guess what – he works in the technology industry!
-Megan earned an Elective in Photography.
-It’s one of her passions.
-(She also earned Electives in 3 languages!
-It’s what she’s good at!)
+Our oldest daughter earned Electives in 3 languages!
+She’s now an American Sign Language Interpreter which was one of those languages!

 Electives should be fun and useful for growing your child into who they will become outside of their homeschooling years!